-WGH207 [Spring 2] Advanced Topics in Women, Gender, and Health
+WGH 207 Advanced Topics in Women, Gender, and Health

 This interdepartmental, interdisciplinary seminar will offer the chance to analyze ways by which diverse constructs of gender influence public health research and practice.
 Using different examples each week, the core WGH faculty and students will focus on how gender contributes to classifying, surveying, understanding and intervening on population distributions of health, disease, and well-being.
 Discussion of these examples will draw on different disciplines, conceptual frameworks, and methodological approaches (both quantitative and qualitative).
 For example, traditional epidemiological and biostatistical methods, along with multilevel, ecosocial, and health and human rights frameworks will be applied, as appropriate, in the assessment of gender-based health related disorders.
 The format will include formal presentations and informal discussions.
 For published case examples that have been created in this course, click here.

-WGH300 Independent Study
+WGH 300 Independent Study